Initiate payments and retrieve information.

-Note: To use our API you first need to be onboarded.
-If you haven't been onboarded please check our onboarding procedure in Overview.
+Important: To use this API must be onboarded.
+If you haven't done this already, see the onboarding procedure in Overview.

-In this flow OAuth is used for direct access to an API.
-As third party payment service provider (TPP) you use this method to get an access token for registration of a payment.
-When requesting an access token you can identify yourself as a client using an EIDAS SSL Certificate.
-As response an access token is returned that can be used to access API's for which you have authorization.
+In this authorization, OAuth is used for direct access to an API.
+As a third party payment service provider (TPP) you use this method to get an access token for registration of a payment.
+When requesting an access token you must identify yourself as a client using a PSD2 compliant EIDAS QWAC SSL Certificate.
+In response, an access token is returned that can be used to access all APIs that you are authorized to use.
 For security reasons the validity of this token is temporary.
-The sequence diagram in the authorization code section illustrates how client credentials are used in the context of getting access to an ABN AMRO account.
+The sequence diagram in the Authorization code section illustrates how client credentials are used when accessing an ABN AMRO account.

-In this flow, OAuth is used in a TPP role to access accounts of ABN AMRO clients.
-ABN AMRO clients need to provide consent to you as a TPP before the account can accessed.
+In this authorization, OAuth is used in a TPP role to access ABN AMRO client accounts.
+ABN AMRO clients must provide consent to you as a TPP before the account can accessed.

-The consent application is used in the authorization code flow to provide you with an access code for the requested authorization.
+The consent application is used in the authorization code process to provide you with an access code for the requested authorization.
 Authorization is a grant to an account for one or multiple scopes.
 A scope defines the type of access.
 For payments there are write and read scopes.
 A write scope is used to register and execute payments, and a read scope is used to read the status of a payment.
-In the consent application the ABN AMRO client can give consent for access to their account, by using for example their E.dentifier.
+In the consent application the ABN AMRO client can grant you access to their account, by using for example an E.dentifier.
 This is a so-called redirect.
-In the consent application, the ABN AMRO client can review the details payment that was registered by you and authorize this payment.
-The ABN AMRO client can either authorize or cancel the requested authorization (requested scopes).
+In the consent application, the ABN AMRO client can review the payment details that were registered by you, authorize the payment, and check the status.
+The ABN AMRO client can either authorize or cancel the requested authorization.

-The client consent flow consists of 3 steps:
+The client consent process consists of three steps:

 All payment initiation consents are valid for 90 days.
-Consent can be given using Internet Banking, Mobile Banking app or Access Online.
+Consent can be given using Internet Banking, a Mobile Banking app, or Access Online.

 The scopes for Payment Initiation cannot be combined with scopes for Account Information.
-See Technical.
+For more information, see Technical.

 The ABN AMRO client can select an account number that is different from the account number in the registered payment when they are not authorized for that account.

 Refresh an Access Token

-When the short lived access token has expired, the long lived "refresh token" can be used to get a new access token and a new refresh token, rendering the used refresh token as invalid.
-The sequence diagram below depicts this flow.
+When the short-lived access token has expired, the long-lived refresh token can be used to get a new access token and a new refresh token.
+This renders the used refresh token as invalid.
+The sequence diagram below describes this process.

 Consent Info API

-With this method you can retrieve the details (transactionId, initiating accountnumber and scopes) of consent that are associated with given "access token".
+Use this method to retrieve details — such as: transactionId, initiating accountnumber, and scopes — of consent that are associated with an access token.